 ITP may cause bruises (purpura) and small, scattered rash-like bruising (petechiae) to spontaneously appear on your skin.
 You might see these symptoms even if you don’t participate in contact sports.
 However, taking extra precautions when participating in activities can prevent excessive bleeding from internal and external wounds if you’re injured.

 If you are injured, a lack of platelets can make it difficult to stop bleeding.
 You and your doctor can discuss what activities you could safely participate in depending on your platelet count.
-A normal level falls somewhere between 140,000 and 450,000 platelets per microliter of blood, according to the National Heart, Lung, and Blood Institute.
+A normal level falls somewhere between 140,000 and 450,000 platelets per microliter of blood, according to the

 Certain medications and supplements can increase your bleeding risk.
 Taking such medications could double your risk if you have a low platelet count.